Clabber: History

 In 1935, Leo Bruttrum, Secretary of the Evansville Clabber Club, and his clubmates formed the first known written rules for the game.
 Prior to this time, the game was played by different rules depending on the venue.
 Mr. Buttrum wrote to the United States Playing Card Company only to be told that they had no information on such a game.
 However, the company suggested that Mr. Buttrum, and his club, draft some rules, and send them in to the company for publishing in the updated version of Hoyle, "Hoyle-Up-To-Date".
 The Evansville Clabber Club copyrighted the name of the game as "Evansville Clabber", and is listed as such in that edition of Hoyle.

 During WWII, many of the manufacturing plants, such as Servel, Republic Aviation and others began challenging each other to games, and in 1944, the Evansville Clabber League was formed by Servel Inc., Bucyrus-Erie, the Order of Owls, Order of Eagles, Order of Moose, West Side Sportsmans Club, Germania Maennerchor and Knights of Columbus.
 One long time Clabber champion was Elbert D. Mackey.
-To this day, Ron and Carolyn Ruminer are known as the two best clabber players ever.
+To this day, John Esche and Tyler Hilgeman are known as the two best clabber players ever.